vahidhedayati/latlongcalc/README.md

 latlongcalc
 ===========

-Grails plugin which given a range a longitude and latitude value will retun min/max values of longitude and latitude
+Grails plugin which given a range, longitude and latitude value :  will return min/max values of longitude and latitude